Oliver B. Bumble: Clarifications

-Related to this is the play in the original series with the meanings of the Dutch word heer, which does mean gentleman, though it does not mean member of the nobility, which Bumble as American would not be.
+Related to this is the play in the original series with the meanings of the Dutch word heer, which does mean gentleman, though it does not mean member of the nobility, which Bumble as an American would not be.
 He is very rich and tries to live like a gentleman.
 Another meaning is lord, as in (absolute) ruler; as owner of his castle, he turns out to have been the lord of the land for almost the entire series in the last story.
 "Sir" rather obscures this essential part of the character as it rather suggests some noble title under lordship.
-An acceptable translation might be Oliver Bommel Esq.
+An acceptable translation might be Oliver B Bumble, Lord of the manor, most of all because in the very last story, there's a mentioning about the remaining manorial rights, that from now on will stay there forever.

 Catch phrases

 Oliver B. Bumble uses several catch phrases: